meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

  * "Projects" defined through mutual understanding to be "serious" projects and not proof of concepts, hackathon submissions, or other similarly "early" endeavors
 ### Part 2 (Future Grant Request)

-If approved, the second part will focus on the implemention of Poser, Joystick, Prodigy and Skateshop-CLI as well as building out the Griptape-ui library.
+If approved, the second part will focus on the implementation of Poser, Joystick, Prodigy and Skateshop-CLI as well as building out the Griptape-ui library.
 Additional funding to be discussed and determined later.

 ### Additional considerations